How to Increase Customer Lifetime Value: 12 Proven Strategies for E-commerce

 • VIP/loyalty emails: Exclusive access and early product drops for top-tier customers.

-Each flow should be triggered by customer behavior, not calendar dates.
+Trigger every flow on customer behavior, not calendar dates.
 A replenishment reminder sent when the product is likely running out converts 3-5x better than a generic promotional email.

 6. Segment Customers and Treat Them Differently

-Not all customers deserve the same investment.
-Customer segmentation allows you to allocate retention spending where it generates the highest return.
-RFM analysis (recency, frequency, monetary value) is the foundation of effective segmentation.
+Not every customer deserves the same investment.
+Customer segmentation lets you put retention spend where it generates the highest return.
+RFM analysis (recency, frequency, monetary value) is the foundation.

 Segment Description CLV Strategy